 - Remote controlled (remote included)

 - Inexpensive (at just over $200)

-- Completely reprograms whenever there’s a power failure
+- Completely reprograms whenever there’s a power outage

 5. Williams 60,000 BTU/Hr Forsaire Counterflow Top-Vent Wall Furnace Propane Gas

-- VERSATILE FAN: Ventilation fan helps eliminate humidity, tobacco smoke, and cooking odors.
+- VERSATILE FAN: Ventilation fan helps eliminate , tobacco smoke, and cooking odors.
 Install the compact fan between ceiling joists or wall studs - wherever it's needed most!